Skip to content

 Services

 Services are helpful when a single point of access for a Pod/set of Pods is needed.
-In the previous labs you have already created simple Services.
-Let's have a closer look on one for Redis:
+Let's create a simple Service for MinIO in the production namespace:

 apiVersion: v1